 Drilling the coreIf a propellant grain has been cast as a solid cylinder, the core will need to be drilled out after curing is complete.
 Drilling is best performed using a Speedor bit, although regular twist bits also work well.
 Speedbor is preferred, as this style of bit provide generous clearance for the shavings to exit the hole.
 Twist drill bits may tend to pack the shavings, generating undesired frictional heat.
 The drill bit must be sharp.
 If the drilled out swarf feels hot to the touch (warm is normal), the drilling operation should be stopped, and the bit sharpened or replaced.
 A slow to moderate drilling speed should be used, with a light feed rate.
-As good safety practice, swarf should be continually collected and discarded in an attendant pail of water, and always have a fire extinguisher handy.
+As good safety practice, swarf should be continually collected and discarded in an attendant pail of water, and always have a bucket of water and fire extinguisher handy.

 Cutting Fin SlotsThe Pseudo-finocyl grain features slotted fins that project radially from a central round core.
 The core may be cast-in-place or drilled out.
 Once the core has been made, the fins may be cut using a saw blade.
 The first step is to mark, at both ends of the grain, the radial lines indicating the centreline of the fin slots.
 A mark is also drawn indicating the depth to which the slots are to be cut.
 To cut the slots, a coarse hacksaw blade (18 tpi) is used.
 For wider slots, two or more blades may be bonded together with epoxy adhesive.
 It is important that the grain be securely held in order to get clean cuts.
 I made a jig to hold the grain, using a length of channel aluminum onto which the grain could be rested.
 A second length of channel section is then placed on top of the grain.
 Clamps are then used to sandwich the grain between the channels, and to secure the assembly to a tabletop as shown in Figure 2.